pferreira8/holdem/README.md

 # Texas-Hold'em Draw Simulator
 This is a work-in-progress.
-Currently, it can detect pairs and suited hands.
+Currently, it runs a Monte-Carlo simulation to showcase the pair distribution.
+This project is primarily for me to understand the variance impact of # of hands dealt in a simulation.

 You can pass the number of simulations you wish to perform as a command-line argument or in the main function.

 To make life easier, you can throw this in a bash script to run the program:
 ```
+file-example name holdem.sh
 cargo build --release && cargo run --release

+execute holdem.sh in bash shell
+sh holdem.sh
 ```

+##ARGS
-## OPTIONAL ARG: -n -> number of simulations to run
+-n -> number of simulations to run
         default value -> 1,000,000
+-r -> repeat a specified simulation an arbitrary number of times
+        default value -> 0

+##updated benchmark:
-release benchmark: it takes ~70ms to evaluate one million dealt hands.
+it takes ~87ms to evaluate a pair distribution of one million dealt hands.

 ### To-Do
 Build a dealer class that manages state for each simulation and encapsulate the logic within that.